HUNT COUNTY ESD 1

 This page is dedicated to the clear and accurate truth concerning the proposed Emergency Service District for Hunt County, Texas.
 This proposed ESD will serve the greater Caddo Mills, Texas area, which is currently covered by the Caddo Mills Volunteer Fire Department.

-It is important to understand that the three major entities involved in the civil leadership of our area agree that an ESD in Caddo Mills is the right direction for our community.
+It is important to understand that all major entities involved in the civil leadership of our area agree that an ESD in Caddo Mills is the right direction for our community.

 1) The City of Caddo Mills is fully in favor of the Emergency District coming into existence to help scale with the rising needs within the city and beyond.